 What To Do When You’re Feeling Neglected

-Reviewer Judson Haynes
+Medically Reviewed By: Judson Haynes

 Feeling neglected is one of the most disheartening feelings in the world.
 In many cases, it is even worse than being disliked because it is simply a person's passive response to your existence.
 When someone is being neglected it may feel like the person who is neglecting you is saying, "You are not important enough to me to waste my energy on."
 This has the potential to make you feel sad, lonely, and even depressed.
 Remember when someone you love is neglecting you, these feelings are a normal response.
 Many people have gone through a similar struggle and have recovered from this relationship rough patch.

 How to Address the Issues of Feeling Neglected

 It is important to step back and view the situation as a whole.
 It can be helpful to understand that many small changes from both partners occurred over a period of time- leading to the current situation.
 We also say convoluted things, which our partner misinterprets, and it evolves into a huge problem- instead of being taken as the misunderstanding it should have been.
 Such problems are simply a breakdown of communication.
 In a relationship both partners have the shared responsibility to address current issues in the relationship, and when a breakdown occurs, one of them must step up and begin to take healthy action.
 Here are some approaches to begin addressing this issue.

 The most important thing to do is communicate.
 Communication is fundamental to healthy relationships.
 Without it, we are working with inaccurate beliefs about each other- making it entirely possible for hostility, confusion, resentment, or apathy to present itself.
 Prepare your thoughts, sit your partner down, and let them know that you have been feeling neglected and would like to discuss ways to address this issue.